G3012 Turpan–Hotan Expressway

 The expressway is fully complete from its northern terminus in Toksun to Yecheng and from Karakax County to its southern terminus in Lop County, Hotan.
 Only a section from Kargilik to Karakax County remains to be built.
-Eventually, the southern terminus will connect with the western end of the G0612 Xining–Hotan Expressway, which is currently in planning.
+Eventually, the southern terminus will connect with the western end of the G0612 Xining–Hotan Expressway, which is currently in the planning stage.